acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 ## Using Editable Modules in Jupyter Notebooks

+A development pattern I often find myself using is editing a Python module while also importing and using that module in an Jupyter notebook.
+In part, this comes from by background bouncing back and forth between data science and data engineering work.
+So I both appreciate the utility of notebooks but also dislike the coding habits they encourage.
+So I'll either find myself taking notebook and iteratively moving to a module, or using a notebook to interact with the output of a module I've developed.

+In either case, to do this you need to tell the Jupyter server to refresh the module that it's loaded into memory.
+If you're just doing this once you can just restart the server.
+But if you're doing it constantly you can set a flag to force module reloading.
 This is one of those syntaxes I have to look up every year and just have to throw at the wall for a bit until it works.

 ```python
 # Loads the `autoreload` extension